MengchenZu/web_crawler/README.md

 First, we need to install one of the WebDriver (https://sites.google.com/a/chromium.org/chromedriver/ for Chrome driver) and add the path to the WebDriver into the file "driver_name.txt".

 Second, run "python -m pip install -U selenium" in command line to install selenium.
+And run "python -m pip install -U fuzzywuzzy" in command line to install fuzzywuzzy.

 Third, add some book titles or ISBNs for searching in GoodReads in "search_elements.txt".
 (There are already some examples in the "search_elements.txt")